-This allows for the spatial, and temporal upscaling of the methodology presented in this thesis, to map intertidal vegetation across Europe.
-Developed by Davies et al. (2024b) using DISCOV outputs, this method has been employed to analyze the phenology of seagrasses across a 23° latitudinal gradient in Europe.
-Utilising Sentinel-2 data since 2017, the study has revealed a clear latitudinal pattern in seagrass phenology.
+This allows for the spatial and temporal upscaling of the methodology presented in this thesis to map intertidal vegetation across Europe.
+Developed by Davies et al. (2024b) using DISCOV outputs, this method has been employed to analyze the phenology of seagrasses across a 23° latitudinal gradient in Europe using Sentinel-2 data since 2017.
+The study revealed a clear latitudinal pattern in seagrass phenology.
 In northernmost meadows, seagrasses disappear entirely during winter, reaching their maximum extent in late August.
 In contrast, southernmost meadows exhibit minimal seasonal variation, maintaining relatively stable coverage throughout the year and peaking in extent around early February (Figure 6.4).

 ICE CREAMS has also been used to show the trend of intertidal seagrasses in Europe over time, with some study sites showing stability over time and others showing instability (Figure 6.5).
 Some sites, like Bourgneuf Bay and Cádiz Bay, demonstrated consistent increases in seagrass cover over the study period (2017–2023), while others, such as Strangford Lough or Beltringharder Koog remained stable (Davies et al., 2024b).